Transfer Money From Singapore To Pakistan. Cheap And Fast Ways To Send Money Abroad.

 The ultimate guide on how to find the best exchange rates online

-There's no single best way to transfer money to Pakistan.
+There's no single best way to transfer money from Singapore to Pakistan.
 It all depends on your priorities.
 Different providers offer a different balance of cost, speed and convenience.
 Using our comparison tool to check out a range of providers is a good way to painlessly find the best option for you.

-You can transfer money to Pakistan using your own bank, a specialist money transfer service, an e-wallet, or by visiting a physical money remittance store.
+You can transfer money from Singapore to Pakistan using your own bank, a specialist money transfer service, an e-wallet, or by visiting a physical money remittance store.
 Each option has different pros and cons, so the best for you will depend on your specific transfer and personal requirements.

 You can't transfer money to Pakistan from Singapore for free.
 International transfers cost providers money to arrange, so there's always a fee somewhere to make sure that the business covers its costs and generates profit.
 However, many providers choose to make the fees you pay trickier to spot by adding them into the exchange rates used for transfers.
 That way they can advertise commission free payments, while still making some money every time.

 An exchange rate shows how much you'll get when you sell one currency and buy another.
 However, there is no single exchange rate out there - instead, banks and financial service providers can set their own rates, which may actually include extra fees.

 The best rate to use as a benchmark is the mid-market exchange rate for your currency pair.
 You can get this from a Google search, or using a reputable online currency converter.
 This is the rate that banks and payment providers get when they buy currency themselves.
 If the rate you're offered by a provider is different to the mid-market exchange rate that usually means there's a markup - an extra fee - being added to it.
 This can push up costs or mean your recipient gets less than you expect in the end.